Scream 4: Casting

 In September 2009, Variety reported that Neve Campbell, David Arquette, and Courteney Cox would return.
 Craven briefly explained their roles in a later interview with Entertainment Weekly, saying "It's a total integration of those three and new kids.
 The story of Sid, Gale, and Dewey is very much a part of the movie."
 At a press conference for Repo Men, Liev Schreiber—who played Cotton Weary in the first three films—stated there were no plans for his return.
-In an interview with FEARnet, Williamson continued to deny a rumor of Jamie Kennedy returning, "I would love nothing more than to have Jamie Kennedy in the film.
+In an interview with FEARnet, Williamson continued to deny a rumor of Jamie Kennedy returning, stating, "I would love nothing more than to have Jamie Kennedy in the film.
 However to have Randy in the film, it sort of just takes it...
 I mean Scream 2 was a lie, you know?
 It's a false move.
 So I just won't do it.
 I can't do that.
 I just won't do it."
 In April, over 12 casting sides were released to the public to buy for auditions of the film.

 In May 2010, Hayden Panettiere and Rory Culkin signed on.
 Ashley Greene was offered the role of Sidney's cousin, Jill, but the role later went to Emma Roberts.
 Lake Bell was to play Deputy Judy Hicks, but dropped out four days before filming due to scheduling conflicts, causing the role to ultimately go to Marley Shelton.
 Nancy O'Dell reprises her role from the second and third films as a reporter.
 Roger L. Jackson returned as the voice of Ghostface.
 Lauren Graham was to play Kate Roberts, the mother of Roberts' character, but dropped out a few days into principal photography.
 Craven, like in the previous three films, has a cameo and took to his Twitter to ask fans to pick his role (the cameo was, however, deleted from the final cut of the film).
 The Hollywood Reporter reported that Anna Paquin and Kristen Bell have cameos in the beginning of the film akin to Drew Barrymore and Jada Pinkett Smith in the first and second films.
 Kristen Stewart originally declined the cameo role at the beginning of the film, as she thought she could not emulate Drew Barrymore.
 Shenae Grimes and Lucy Hale also have cameos in the film.
 In September 2010, Aimee Teegarden and Britt Robertson were cast as the film's actual opening roles, Jenny Randall and Marnie Cooper.